cburdine/cburdine.github.io/_pages/about.md

 ![Materials + ML](images/matml_logo.svg)

 I am in the process of developing an open-source introductory workshop course in Machine Learning and its applications in Materials Science.
-I led the first iteration of this workshop at Baylor University in Summer 2023, and plan to continue revising and expanding the online content for the course.
+I led the first two iterations of this workshop at Baylor University in the Summers of 2023 and 2025, and I hope to continue revising and expanding the online content for the course.
 All course materials including lecture slides, recordings, Python code, etc. are available [here](https://cburdine.github.io/materials-ml-workshop) for free.

 About this Website
 ------